Origins of the Greyling family in South Africa

 There is a lot of information on the internet about the origins and meaning of the surname Greyling.
 In the South African context almost all of it is wrong.
 Most of the information about the meaning of Greyling is pure speculation on sites with “boilerplate” explanations of the meaning of surnames.

 The progenitor (stamvader) of the Greyling family in South Africa arrived at the Cape of Good Hope as an employee of the Dutch East India Company (VOC) in 1725.
 His name was Jan or Johann Greyling and all the Greylings in South Africa are his descendants.
-He originated from the town Linz in Saxony, a very small town near Leipzig.
+He originated from the town Linz in Saxony, a very small town near Dresden.

 He was not the only Greyling that arrived at the Cape.
 Johann Heinrich Greyling from Leipzig arrived at the Cape much later, but he did not have any male children.